vendasta/api-gateway-docs/docs/3.-Guides/CRM/Accounts.md

 }
 ```

+For more details on this endpoint see [Create Sales Contacts](/docs/openapi-specs/openapi/platform/platform.yaml/paths/~1salesContacts/post)

 ### Update attribute on a business location
 When updating the values for a business location you only need to send the fields that have changed.
 In this example we are updating the `customerIdentifier` on the business location with ID `AG-3VDRVLBNJG`.
 Note that the ID gets set in both the path and body.